From Width-Based Model Checking to Width-Based Automated Theorem Proving: Introduction

 General automata-theoretic frameworks for the development of dynamic programming algorithms have been introduced under a wide variety of contexts \cite{gnesi1981dynamic,papusha2016automata,pardo1997automata,kumar1988cdp,parker1989partial,morales2000parallel,leon2009tools,bannach2019positive,DBLP:journals/algorithms/BannachB19,baste2022diversity}.
 In most of these contexts, automata are used to encode the space of solutions of combinatorial problems when a graph $G$ is given at the input.
 For instance, given a tree decomposition of width $\treewidthvalue$ of a graph $\agraph$, one can construct a tree automaton representing the set of proper $3$-colorings of $\agraph$ \cite{DBLP:journals/algorithms/BannachB19}.

-In our framework, treelike DP-cores are used to represent families of graphs satisfying a given property.
+In our framework, treelike DP-cores are used to define graph properties.
 For instance, one can define a treelike DP-core $\dpcore$, where for each $\treewidthvalue\in \N$, $\dpcore[\treewidthvalue]$ is a finite representation of the set of all graphs of treewidth at most $\treewidthvalue$ that are $3$-colorable.
-In our context it is essential that graphs of width $\treewidthvalue$ are encoded as terms over a finite alphabet whose size only depends on $\treewidthvalue$.
-We note that the idea of representing families of graphs as tree languages over a finite alphabets has been used in a wide variety of contexts \cite{PilipczukBojanczyk2016,AdlerGroheKreutzer2008,CourcelleEngelfriet2012,Elberfeld2016,Flum2002query,DBLP:journals/tcs/CourcelleD16}.
+In our setting, it is essential that graphs of width $\treewidthvalue$ are encoded as terms over a finite alphabet whose size only depends on $\treewidthvalue$.
+We note that the idea of representing families of graphs as tree languages over a finite alphabet has been used in a wide variety of contexts \cite{PilipczukBojanczyk2016,AdlerGroheKreutzer2008,CourcelleEngelfriet2012,Elberfeld2016,Flum2002query,DBLP:journals/tcs/CourcelleD16}.
 Nevertheless, the formalisms arising in these contexts are usually designed to be compatible with logical algorithmic meta-theorems, and for this reason, tree automata are meant to be compiled from logical specifications, rather than to be programmed.
-In contrast, we provide a framework that allows one to easily program state-of-the-art dynamic programming algorithms operating on treelike decompositions (see Section \ref{subsection:DPCoreVertexCover}), and to safely combine these algorithms (just like plugins) for the purpose of width-based automated theorem proving.
+In contrast, our combinatorial framework allows one to easily specify state-of-the-art dynamic programming algorithms operating on treelike decompositions, and to safely combine these algorithms (just like plugins) for the purpose of width-based automated theorem proving.

-The monadic second-order logic of graphs (MSO$_2$ logic) extends first-order logic by introducing quantification over sets of vertices and over sets of edges.
-This logic is powerful enough to express several well studied graph-theoretic properties such as connectivity, Hamiltonicity, $3$-colorability, and many others.
-Given that for each $\treewidthvalue\in \N$, the MSO$_2$ theory of graphs of treewidth at most $\treewidthvalue$ is decidable \cite{seese1991structure,Courcelle1990MSO}, we have that if a graph property $\graphproperty$ is definable in MSO$_2$ logic, then there is an algorithm that takes an integer $\treewidthvalue$ as input, and correctly determines whether every graph of treewidth at most $\treewidthvalue$ belongs to $\graphproperty$.
-A similar result can be proved with respect to graphs of constant cliquewidth using MSO$_1$ logic \cite{seese1991structure}, and for graphs of bounded ODD width using FO logic \cite{andrade2019width}.